alfredo1995/recyclable-scroll-view/README.md

 <br>
 <h3> 2° Project Architecture (Component-Based Design) for each component to have a specific responsibility, such as managing game logic, the appearance of objects and user interaction. </h3>

-    This software architecture for game development follows principles of object-oriented design, modularity, and component reuse.
+    This software architecture for game development that follows principles of object-oriented design, modularity, and component reuse.

     Content management system to handle dynamic creation of items in the UI based on a list of colors.
 Where objects are instantiated and dynamically managed at runtime.

-    Factory design pattern for creating objects from a prefab follows a simplified factory design pattern, where objects are created without the need for direct code construction, making the system more flexible and modular.
+    The factory design pattern for creating objects from a prefab where objects are created without the need for direct code building

-    Using ScriptableObject to store a list of colors (ColorList) is a common practice for maintaining data and settings that can be shared between multiple objects and instances during game execution.
+    Using ScriptableObject to store a list of colors (ColorList) to hold data and settings that can be shared between multiple objects and instances during game execution.

 <br>
 <h3> 3° Applied optimization techniques and the results obtained. </h3>

-    Use of object pooling in the InfiniteScroll and DetectVisibility script, employing the object pooling technique to recycle existing elements instead of instantiating new objects whenever necessary.
+    Use of object pooling in the InfiniteScroll and DetectVisibility scripts, using the object pooling technique to recycle existing elements instead of instantiating new objects whenever necessary.

-    Dynamic item creation based on a core list.
-This can be optimized by configuring the set of objects and ensuring that elements are not used disabled when off-screen to reduce resource usage.
+    Dynamic creation of items based on a master list.
+Optimizing the set of objects and ensuring that elements are not used disabled when they are off-screen to reduce resource usage.

-    Use of pre-made and reusable components like Image, RectTransform, etc. Contributing to modularity and reusability of UI elements, improving development efficiency and UI performance.
+    Use of pre-made and reusable components like Image, RectTransform, etc. Contributing to modularity and reuse of UI elements, improving development efficiency and performance.

-    ScrollViews Configuration dealing with configuration and manipulation of ScrollViews.
-Ensuring that ScrollViews and their content are configured correctly in terms of size, layout and positioning can improve the fluidity and responsiveness of the UI, across devices with different resolutions.
+    Manipulation of ScrollViews so that your content is correctly configured in terms of size, layout and positioning to improve UI fluidity and responsiveness

-    Optimizing UI updates when elements are dynamically updated in the UI, such as color, size, or position changes,
+    Optimizing elements that dynamically update in the UI, such as color, size, or position changes

 <br>
 <h3> 4° Project Execution </h3>